 A word of caution: Watch out for the monkeys!
 After sunset, they are EVERYWHERE!
 They may look cute (and they are..), but they are vicious creatures that will get inside your bag and steal your last apple… or two!

 Today, you can arrive at your leisure and take your time to explore the lesser known temples around the “Big Circuit”.
 It’s the perfect day to explore the areas that other tourists miss.
 Have your tuk-tuk drop you off at Preah Khan Temple and then follow the big circuit road stopping at various ruins along the way.
 Choose between Prasat Prei, Banteay Prei, Krol Ko, East Mebon, Presat, and Pre Rup, or see them all!
 When you are deciding how long to spend in Angkor Wat, factor in spending time at each of the ruins.

 When visiting the temples of Angkor, be respectful.
 Please remember that there is an Angkor Wat dress code.
 If you are curious about what to wear to Angkor Wat, wear clothing that covers your knees and shoulders, just as you would if you were visiting any religious site or holy space in Cambodia.
-The dress code is not strictly enforced, but short shorts and singlets/tank tops will be frowned upon and taken as sign of disrespect.